MicrosoftDocs/win32/desktop-src/Msi/single-package-authoring-example.md

-﻿---
+---
-Description: 'The sample PUASample.msi is an example of a dual-purpose Windows Installer 5.0 package that is capable of being installed in either the per-user or per-machine installation context on Windows Server 2008 R2 and Windows 7.' ms.assetid: 'be018e8a-ca5f-4135-a019-970ec4173f23'
+Description: The sample PUASample.msi is an example of a dual-purpose Windows Installer 5.0 package that is capable of being installed in either the per-user or per-machine installation context on Windows Server 2008 R2 and Windows 7. ms.assetid: be018e8a-ca5f-4135-a019-970ec4173f23
-title: Single Package Authoring Example
+title: Single Package Authoring Example ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Single Package Authoring Example